agoose77/phd-thesis/content/2603-response-estimation.md

 ## Sample Averaging

-As discussed in <TODO>, the width of the deconvolved GET waveforms in the MicroMeGaS is partially determined by the shape of the charge clusters formed in the detector, i.e. the elevation of the path travelled by ionising radiation.
+As discussed in {numref}`expt:micromegas`, the width of the deconvolved GET waveforms in the MicroMeGaS is partially determined by the shape of the charge clusters formed in the detector, i.e. the elevation of the path travelled by ionising radiation.
 This additional degree of freedom is accounted for above through the Gaussian convolution fit.
 It follows that the silicon waveforms may provide a more robust estimate of the GET response function, as the shape of the current signal produced by interactions with the silicon detector is predominantly determined by the shaper.

 To first approximation, the measured signal can be assumed to be the convolution of the delta function at some time $t$ and the intrinsic response function.
 To build a response function estimate, a random sample of silicon waveforms spanning a range of amplitudes is taken.
 The bin-wise mean of this set of waveforms is taken to produce an average waveform (see {numref}`si-response-average`).
 This waveform is an approximate response function, which can then be time-shifted such that the peak coincides with {math}`t=0`.